cedricwalter/cedricwalter.github.io/_posts/2004-10-26-ipod-great-device-for-smart-users.md

 ---

 [Alternative of Taiwan’s Miracle](http://www.ipoding.com/modules.php?op=modload&name=News&file=article&sid=848&mode=thread&order=0)
- “<span style="font-style: italic;">There’s an Apple Computer Distributer in Taichung <span style="font-weight: bold;">who got a thousand pc of iPod order recently, the buyer is a â&#128;&#147;<span style="font-weight: bold;">Buddha Gate Monastery…
+ “There’s an Apple Computer Distributer in Taichungwho got a thousand pc of iPod order recently, the buyer is a â&#128;&#147;Buddha Gate Monastery…
- <span style="font-style: italic;">the Monastery is looking for a equipment which can help the monks and nuns to listen to the Buddhist Sutra more convenient…”
+ the Monastery is looking for a equipment which can help the monks and nuns to listen to the Buddhist Sutra more convenient…”

  <http://ipodlinux.sourceforge.net/index.shtml>
- “<span style="font-style: italic;">hope to make a fully functional linux from the ipod that will be able to play a greater variety of formats, have better features and even be compatible with external hardware like flash card readers so you can copy your camera photos directly to your #Linux iPod“
+ “hope to make a fully functional linux from the ipod that will be able to play a greater variety of formats, have better features and even be compatible with external hardware like flash card readers so you can copy your camera photos directly to your #Linux iPod“
  [
  A software that integrates your iPod into Windows](http://www.redchairsoftware.com/anapod/featpw.php) the way it should have been, and then brings you tons of cool features you won’t find anywhere else.
  [